 This space provides an opportunity for thoughtful reflection as the post-siege horror unfolds.
 Survival was tough for people living outside the castle walls in the Connaught town.
 Be immersed in the harrowing sights and sounds of the aftermath of the Siege of Athlone.

-Benefiting from a collection of objects dontated by The Old Athlone Society, the Lower Keep houses a rich array of items relating to the various trades and lifestyles that were prominent in Athlone right up to the twentieth century.
-Athlonians recount in their own words memories and stories of these times.
-Until the twentieth century […]
+Benefiting from a collection of objects donated by The Old Athlone Society, the Lower Keep houses a rich array of items relating to the various trades and lifestyles that were prominent in Athlone right up to the twentieth century.
+Through their own words, Athlonians recount memories and stories of these times.

 Here you will find an extensive display representing Athlone’s indigenous industries, military history, religion, communication, education and much more.
 A comprehensive timeline from 800AD to the present day encapsulates the events that shaped the town of Athlone.
 Learn all about Athlone’s most popular son, the world famous tenor John Count McCormack.
 Discover his celebrated international […]